-The first generation of video game consoles, as well as arcade games, started developing out of those early experiments by the early 1970s.
-They had limited numbers of games loaded to each console, and by modern standards, very little processing power.
+The first generation of video game consoles, as well as arcade games, started developing out of those early experiments by the beginning of the 1970s.
+They had limited numbers of games loaded to each console, and by modern standards, little processing power.
 Arcade games of this generation took off in popularity.

 Second Generation: The Golden Era